You’ve got to see this fun twist on an easy toddler science experiment!

 Remember, my goal was to make this an activity not a fizz and done sight.

 To do that, I put a drop of food dye in each cup of my muffin tin and then a teaspoon of baking soda over it to hide the coloring.
 Genius, right!
-She had NO IDEA there was a hidden color under each pile of baking soda, and different colors at that.
+They had NO IDEA there was a hidden color under each pile of baking soda, and different colors at that.

-Can you imagine how surprised my daughter was?
+Can you imagine how surprised kids were?

 The first thing we did was look at the set up and talk about it: What was this white stuff and what was in that squeeze container?

 Not only were they blown away by the fizzing chemical reaction of the two items but they was SHOCKED at the colors!!
 They’d yell them out each time and giggle with excitement and pride (I couldn’t stop laughing at my daughter calling this activity “stinky bubbles”).

 You’ll never guess how long they played with this experiment for!